 The valve membranes tend to not last quite as long as the duckbill valves.
 There is less material in these (which means less waste!) so they wear out more quickly.
 You’ll want to have plenty of extras on-hand. 🙂

-Daily expressing: You should expect to replace the membrane flap about once every 8 weeks.
+Once daily expressing or less: You should expect to replace the membrane flap about once every 8 weeks.

 Frequent expressing: You’ll need to replace these about every 2-4 weeks.